Potato Pancakes

 If you’ve ever been to Germany in December, you might have run into these savory treats while visiting one of the country’s many Christmas markets.

-In summertime, you'll often find easy Kartoffelpuffer on many beer garden menus.
-But you don't have to travel faraway lands to make your own.
+In the summertime, you’ll often find easy Kartoffelpuffer on many beer garden menus.
+But you don’t have to travel to faraway lands to make your own.
 Thankfully they are quite easy to make at home.

 Grated potatoes and onions are combined with eggs, flour, nutmeg, and a pinch of salt.
-Quickly fried golden-brown and served with a side of apple sauce.
+Quickly fried golden brown and served with a side of apple sauce.

 You might have come to find this recipe by searching for Reiberdatschi, Kartoffelpfannkuchen, Reibekuchen, or any of the many, many names Germans use to describe potato pancakes.
 So what are they?

 In short, we are talking about grated raw potatoes and onions combined with eggs, flour, nutmeg, and a pinch of salt.
-And fried until golden-brown.
-It's one of those easy recipes you'll make again and again.
+And fried until golden brown.
+It’s one of those easy recipes you’ll make again and again.

-Why This Recipe Works
+Why Potato Pancake Recipe Works

-SIMPLE INGREDIENTS - In the past, this dish was known as peasant food.
+SIMPLE INGREDIENTS – In the past, this dish was known as peasant food.
 Why is that good?
 Because the ingredients are simple and easily available.
-And chances are good, you'll already have everything in your fridge and pantry.
+And chances are good.
+You’ll already have everything in your fridge and pantry.

 FUN FACT – Germans store eggs in the pantry, not in the fridge.
 But that’s a story for another day.